Hnotelw/LLM-fair-aware/README.md

-# Fairness Recommendations Based on LLMs' Sense of Fairness
+# Fairness Identification of Large Language Models in Recommendation
 The code of the recommendation model in this article comes from "Providing Previously Unseen Users Fair Recommendations Using Variational Autoencoders" https://github.com/BjornarVass/fair-vae-rec

 Code modifications: